Configuring Cloud Clusters

 Accessing Configuration Settings

 You can access a resource’s configuration settings from the Home page.
-Navigate to the Computing Resources module and click the gear icon for the resource you want to configure.
+Navigate to the Compute module and click the gear icon for the resource you want to configure.

 Alternatively, you can navigate to the Clusters page and click the name of the resource you want to configure.